How to give a house cleaning estimate: House cleaning estimate form

 To recap, you should start the process of figuring out pricing for your cleaning business by first creating a house cleaning price list, then creating a house cleaning template that you can customize for each job.

-A house cleaning estimate form benefits both you and your customers by giving you a clear understanding of the costs of completing a job.
+Based on our observations, a house cleaning estimate form benefits both you and your customers by giving you a clear understanding of the costs of completing a job.

 The importance of house cleaners cannot be emphasized enough, and you deserve to have a profitable business.
 Presenting accurate estimates not only ensures that your business stays successful but also helps it continue to grow.